LakeinLove/Mage-The-Awakening/Character Mechanics/Merits/Alternative Identity.md

 ---

-_Your character has established an alternate mundane identity; not a Shadow Name, but a second identity she can use among Sleepers and to lessen the risk of her real sympathetic name being uncovered by enemies._
+_Your character has established an alternate mundane identity; not a [[Shadow Name]], but a second identity she can use among [[Sleepers]] and to lessen the risk of her real sympathetic name being uncovered by enemies._

 ---